 d.
 Practice Matter.
 There are those who insist that easy material is better for speed building—and that it should be practiced at a slightly higher rate than “real” dictation.
 Of course, there are those who argue that hard material is better.
 I’ve done both and cannot say which is better.
 I’ve also been told the Gregg materials are easier than Pitman because Gregg sticks to the more common words.
 Regardless, practicing legal matter is fine if you’re going to be taking legal dictation; if you’re only ever going to write business correspondence, then business correspondence might be a better practice vehicle.
 However, no matter what you write, a good shorthand vocabulary never hurts.

 e.
 To repeat or not?
 Should you take the same take more than once?
 The experts differ on this one; their answer also depends upon what speed you're writing.
 I've always felt that repetition builds speed.
 You should go over and over the same take as often as necessary to get good, clean notes.
-If you have the kind of tape player which can increase the speed of the output, you might even want to repeat the dictation enough so you can eventually write it 10 or 20 words more per minute than the speed at which it was originally dictated.
+If you have the kind of tape player or mp3 player or even certain sound editors (such as Audacity) which can increase the speed of the output, you might even want to repeat the dictation enough so you can eventually write it 10 or 20 words more per minute than the speed at which it was originally dictated.

 f.
 What to take.
 There are those who say that ANY dictation is good.
 Well, dictation can be too fast, too uneven, too technical.
 Dictation rates vary widely, even on "professional" tapes.
 Like typing (excuse me, keyboarding), speed is measured in a "standard" word of 5 strokes—regardless of how many keystrokes actually make up the individual words—Gregg standardized on 1.4 syllables equaling one word.
 The Pitman people, as court reporters still do today, say one word is one word.
 Therefore, electricity (five syllables) will count just as much as the (one syllable).
 I don’t think either method is better; they’re just different.
 You should be aware of how your dictation was counted to get maximum practice results.
 Certainly, if you’re going to count and record your own material for practice, the one word/one word is easier.
 When you’re counting up your errors, regardless of how the material was counted, missing the word electricity is one error, just as missing the is one error.